 A website, or individual web page, can be static or dynamic.
-A static website contains information that does not change.
+A static website or static web page contains information that doesn't change automatically.
 It remains the same, or static, for every viewer of the site.
-A dynamic website contains information that changes, depending on the viewer, the time of the day, the time zone, the viewer's native language, and other factors.
-For example, the Computer Hope main page is a dynamic website that automatically changes daily to give visitors new content.
+A dynamic website or dynamic web page contains information that changes, depending on the viewer, the time of the day, the time zone, the viewer's native language, and other factors.
+For example, the Computer Hope home page is a dynamic web page that automatically changes daily to give visitors new content.
 However, this page you're reading now is a static page that remains the same until it is updated.

 With server-side scripting, scripts are run on the server that hosts the page.
 The process for how the page is built is determined by parameters defined in the server-side scripting.

 Why would you choose a dynamic page over a static page?

 The following are some of the many reasons why a company may need to have a dynamic page over a static page.

 Need to access a database or external file